maxmarcon/live_select/README.md

 ## Showcase app

-The repository includes a showcase app you can use to play around with the different options and parameter for `LiveSelect`.
+The repository includes a showcase app you can use to play around with the different options and parameters for `LiveSelect`.
 To start the showcase app, simply run:

 `PORT=4001 mix phx.server`